muratk5n/thirdwave/en/README.md

 Think the whole ecosystem too - clean gas is transmitted 10 times faster at 8th the cost.
-Even if fuel generates electricity at end points heat-pumps runs on that, overall perf would be more optimal than the naive pure-grid based scenario.
+Even if fuel generates electricity at end points heat-pumps runs on that, overall perf would be more optimal than the naive pure-grid scenario.

 ---